input-output-hk/peras-design/Logbook.md

 ## 2024-05-21

+### Meeting w/ Quviq

+Next steps:
+1. Share the full paper
+2. Define the property we want to test
+3. Tour of Agda code to know where to plug-in
+4. Sketch the testing model together

 ### Clarifying Agda/Haskell interactions

 The following picture attempts to clarify the relationship between Agda and Haskell as it's been explored recently: